Former Manufacture - Ft. Wayne, Indiana

 The former Baycote Plating site went bankrupt in the early 2000’s after decades of operation.
 During emergency cleanup activities by the federal government, plating chemicals left onsite were mixed together and a toxic cloud of cyanide gas was released, requiring the evacuation of the nearby neighborhood.

-The building, located in an industrial park, sat in disrepair for years, looking very much like the set of an old horror film until Ash Union was able negotiate the acquisition of the property from the County Commissioners through a tax sale.
+The building, located in an industrial park, sat in disrepair for years, looking very much like the set of an old horror film until, on behalf of the client, Ash Union was able to negotiate the acquisition of the property from the County Commissioners through a tax sale.

 Ash Union managed the demolition of the 58,000 square foot buildings and the environmental investigation.
 They are currently working with the former operator’s insurance carriers to assist in the site cleanup.